The soy value chain has a major impact on the Iowa and U.S. economies, a USB study shows. (Photo: Joseph L. Murphy/Iowa Soybean Association)

-Through ISA’s Research Center for Farming Innovation: Whether it’s research in seed, herbicides or tillage practices, collaborating with the Iowa Soybean Research Center at Iowa State University and many other partners help deliver the latest information to farmers to help them succeed.
+Through ISA’s Research Center for Farming Innovation: Whether it’s research in seed, herbicides or tillage practices, collaborating with the Iowa Soybean Research Center and other partners help deliver the latest information to farmers to help them succeed.

 “Farmers today need those things as much as they ever have,” he said.
 “I believe it gives Iowa farmers and members a competitive advantage because they have not only access to the best technology, but also access to best information on how to utilize emerging products and technology.”